Documentation

 Try the Buf CLI

 The Buf CLI is the ultimate tool for modern, fast, and efficient Protobuf API management.
-With features such as formatting, linting, breaking change detection and code generation, Buf offers a comprehensive solution for Protobuf development and maintenance.
-Buf is designed to integrate seamlessly with your existing workflow, so you can focus on what matters most: writing great APIs.
+With features like formatting, linting, breaking change detection, and code generation, Buf offers a comprehensive solution for Protobuf development and maintenance.
+Buf integrates seamlessly with your existing workflow, so you can focus on what matters most: writing great APIs.
 Whether you are working with a small, focused project or a massive, complex system, Buf is the perfect choice.
-In the next 10 minutes, you will learn how to use the Buf CLI to easily build, lint, format and generate code for your project.
+In the next 10 minutes, you'll learn how to use the Buf CLI to easily build, lint, format and generate code for your project.

 Prerequisites